briandfoy/briandfoy.github.io/_posts/2022-06-23-key-bindings-for-macos-tags.md

 I can label an item with exactly the label the service specifies, unsetting all the other labels.
 This is the problem I've run into Automator in general.
-Notice that Automater calls these "Labels"—that's old school.
+Notice that Automator calls these "Labels"—that's old school.
 Mavericks turned labels into tags, making it possible to not only define your own tags but to add more than one tag to a file.
 It's quite annoying because these tags show up as little dots instead of highlighting the entire line.